 Rev. Albert W. Earle, son-in-law to Rev. J. R. Flower, followed him at that time.
 His vision and expertise helped continue to move the congregation forward by relocating in order to accommodate the growing congregation and its developing ministries.
 In August of 1962, the ground was broken at the Mount Prospect Avenue site, the new home of Bethel.
 On May 15, 1963, Bethel held its first service in the new sanctuary.
 The church has remained at this site ever since.

-The Rev. George A. Gianopulos, who served as senior pastor from 1990-2004, had a vision that Bethel would serve as an international worship center that would welcome people from all geographic backgrounds.
-Affectionately known as “Pastor G,” he led the congregation to embrace a multicultural framework that brought together a beautiful ethnic mix that reflects the rich diversity of the community in a way that echoes that of heaven itself (Revelation 4:9-10).
+The Rev. George A. Gianopulos, who served as senior pastor from 1990-2004, had a vision that Bethel would serve as an international worship center that would welcome people from all cultures and ethnicities.
+Affectionately known as “Pastor G,” he led the congregation to embrace a multicultural framework that brought together a beautiful ethnic mix that reflects the rich diversity of the community in a way that echoes that of heaven itself (Revelation 5:9-10).